ttr/tld-fireAddons/README.md

 It's degredation should be keept low-ish - around 0.5-2 - as prybar and whetstone are rare and finite

-Also, if game had shovel as lootable, that could be more realistic flint.
+Also, if game had shovel as lootable, that could be more realistic "steel" coponent.

 Thanks to [zeobviouslyfakeacc](https://github.com/zeobviouslyfakeacc/), and his [TinCanImprovemnts](https://github.com/zeobviouslyfakeacc/TinCanImprovements) mod for ability to create blueprints.

 ### Embers / Smoldering fuel

 Note - This was called embers but more accurate name should be "smoldering of fuel".
 Whole concept is that low temperature burn, would not consume all fuel and in the end, it would be left smoldering.
 However I've called it wrongly as "embers" (mostly because I've builed on existing vanilla embers), so most of this documentation and in mod it's called this way.
 In short - if you enable new embers mechanics, think of it as smoldering and all in-game references to embers are actually smoldering fuel.

 ---

 Idea is that wood (hard, soft and reclamed) and coal, can create embers if fire temperature is not too high.
 High temperature will burn all fuel leaving nothing to become embers.